Gadiguibou/rdapcheck/README.md

 - `-p` or `--progress`: Print the number of domains processed so far
 - `-c` or `--chunk-size`: The number of domains to process in parallel.
 Set to 10 by default

-`DOMAIN` can be a domain name or a patter with wildcards that `rdapcheck` will fill in with every possible value.
+`DOMAIN` can be a domain name or a pattern with wildcards that `rdapcheck` will fill in with every possible value.

 The available wildcards are: